 Interest Group/Expansion Individual Membership Fees:

-$700 if paid in full or 12 Payments of $62 per month (includes cost of Ritual Equipment)
+$750 one-time payment or 15 payments of $50 per month (includes cost of Ritual Equipment)

-Founding members are given these payment options when they complete their new member biographical data form prior to participating in the Fraternity's Pledge Ceremony.
+Founding members are given these payment options when they complete their new member biographical data form prior to participating in Scene 1 of the Initiation Ceremony.
 The fees noted above are paid to Alpha Sigma Phi Headquarters.
 In addition to these one-time fees, the provisional chapter often charges a per term fee to each member.

 Alpha Sigma Phi is one of the few international fraternities that does not charge individual international dues annually and is proud that our four-year average of membership fees is lower than approximately 90 percent of the other international fraternities.
 The fees listed above are the only individual international fees a member will pay to the Fraternity in their lifetime.